asplos-contest/2025/IOPDDL.md

 # The ASPLOS 2025 / EuroSys 2025 Contest on Intra-Operator Parallelism for Distributed Deep Learning

 Teams from around the globe are invited to contribute submissions toward solving *intra-operator parallelism for distributed deep learning*, a combinatorial optimization problem that arises during the compilation of Machine Learning models onto the resources of multi-device hardware accelerators.
-Prizes will be awarded to top-ranking teams who commit to open-sourcing their solver prior to next year's conference.
+Prizes will be awarded to top-ranking teams who commit to open-sourcing their solver prior to the following year's conference.

 <div align="center">